Plymouth Valiant: 1962

 V200 side trim reverted to the 1960 concept, following the tailfin crease and lower body break crease.
 However, the 1962 trim was more massive and contained an oblong triple-window effect at the rear of the body break crease.
 On Signets, the front fenders had an open-centered double spear, connected at the front and back, within which was contained a secondary body paint color.

-The 1962 Valiant was given a completely-new asymmetric instrument cluster.
+The 1962 Valiant was given a completely new asymmetric instrument cluster.
 Like that of the larger 1962 Plymouth models, the new Valiant cluster was highly regarded for its clean design and easy readability.
 A large round speedometer was placed at the left of the cluster, with separate round gauges for fuel level, engine temperature, and charging system condition (amperes) in a row to the right of the speedometer.
 Automatic transmission pushbuttons were in a column at the left edge of the panel, and heater pushbuttons were in a column at the right edge.
 A new shallower-dish steering wheel was also introduced.

 Mechanical revisions for 1962 were extensive.
 The electrical system was extensively upgraded, with a new gear-reduction starter, new alternator, more fuses, and printed circuit boards rather than individual wires for the instrument cluster.
 Carburetors were improved again, the manual transmission gearshift was moved from the floor to the steering column, there were new 45°-shear engine mounts replacing the previous vertical-shear items, exhaust systems were made of more corrosion-resistant (aluminized) materials, and axle ratios were altered for better fuel economy.
 Manual steering ratio was changed from 20:1 to 24:1, and both power and manual steering gearboxes were new, the latter now housed in aluminum rather than iron.
 Most of the front suspension components were redesigned (now with balloon seals, an industry first), and it was claimed they needed lubrication only every 32000 mi.

+Accolade

 In October 1961, the Society of Illustrators presented Exner the 1962 Styling Award for outstanding design of the 1962 Signet 200; the award lauded Exner's "creative sculpted design" of the Valiant, "an automobile of outstanding originality, restraint and spirited beauty".